rali-udem/jsRealB/demos/Weather/README.md

                 res.append(realize(S(N("minimum"),jsrTemp(minTemp,"fr")),"fr",False))
         return " ".join(res)

-The value of the temperature is indicated as follows:
+The value of a temperature is indicated using the conventions of ECCC, add a qualifier `plus` when it is less or equal to 5, and `minus` when it is below 0:

     def jsrTemp(val,lang):
         if val==0: return N("zero") if lang=="en" else N("zéro")